 The camp site is located on the west side of the village in a quiet and comfortable environment with good walking paths to the village.

 The camp site has cold and hot water, electricity and a playground for children.
-A new service house has been built with showers, washing machine and tumble dryer.
+A new service house has been built with showers.

 Open until 1.
 October

 Price pr tent / camping unit: 2.500 kr pr night